-This description is for information purposes only.
-For additional material, consult the Maryland Code and the List of Helpful Books at the end of this section.
-Anyone who has questions about the best legal strategy to pursue should get the advice of an attorney.
+This description is for informational purposes only.
+For additional information, please consult the Maryland Code and the list of Additional Resources at the end of this section.
+Anyone seeking legal advice should contact a qualified attorney.

-- Posting a notice on the courthouse door or a bulletin board near the courthouse door in the county where the work was done;
+- posting a notice on the local courthouse door, or on a bulletin board near the courthouse;

-- Publishing the notice the newspaper once a week for two weeks; or
+- publishing a notice in a local newspaper once a week for two weeks; or

-- Posting a sign at the worker’s business and on the receipt or invoice for the work.
+- posting a sign at the worker’s business and on a receipt or invoice for the work.

 Special Note for Dry Cleaners and Launderers

-A mechanic’s lien is a way for contractors and subcontractors who supply labor or materials for construction to get paid for the work that they do.
-Using a mechanic’s lien, a contractor or subcontractor who has done work on a property can force property to be sold if the owner does not pay what they owe.
-Read the Law: MD Real Property §§ 9-101 - 9-114 and MD Rules 12-301 - 12-308
+A mechanic’s lien is a way for contractors and subcontractors who supply labor or materials for construction to get paid for their work.
+Using a mechanic’s lien, a contractor or subcontractor who has performed work on a property can sell property in order to recover any amount owed but not paid by a customer.
+Read the Law: MD Real Property §§ 9-101 - 9-114, MD Rules 12-301 - 12-308

 Notice For Subcontractors

-In order to get a lien, a contractor or subcontractor (also known as the “petitioner”) must file a complaint.
-The complaint should be filed in a circuit court in a county where any part of the land is located.
-A filing must include:
+In order to establish a mechanic’s lien on land or a building, a contractor or subcontractor (known as a “petitioner” or “plaintiff”) must file a complaint in a circuit court of a county in which at least part of the property is located.
+The filing must include:

-- The name and address of the petitioner;
+- the name and address of the plaintiff;

-- The name and address of the owner;
+- the name and address of the land owner;

-- The kind of work done or the supplies delivered, the time when the work was done, the name of the person the petitioner worked for, and the amount due.
+- the kind of work done or the materials provided, the time the work was done, the name of the customer, and the amount due;

-- If the petitioner is a subcontractor, a statement that the owner was given proper notice;
+- if the plaintiff is a subcontractor, a statement that the owner was given proper notice;

-- A sworn statement that gives all the facts necessary to show that the petitioner has a right to a lien on the property; and
+- a sworn statement listing facts showing the plaintiff is entitled to a lien on the property; and

 Show Cause Hearing

-At the show cause hearing, both petitioner and owner may present evidence in support of their claim.
-After the hearing, if the filed documents and the evidence agree on all of the relevant facts, then the court will enter a final order either creating or denying the lien.
-If the documents filed reveal that there is a dispute on the facts, but the court feels that there is probable cause to believe the petitioner has a right to the lien, the court may issue an interlocutory (or, “non-final”) order.
-The interlocutory order:
+At the show cause hearing, both the plaintiff and the owner may present evidence in support of their arguments.
+If there is no dispute over the facts supporting the plaintiff’s lien claim, then the court will enter a final order establishing the lien.
+Alternatively, if there is a dispute over important facts, but the court finds there is probable cause that the plaintiff has a right to the lien, the court may issue an interlocutory (or “non-final”) order.
+The interlocutory order will:

-- Gives the amount of a bond the owner must pay to have the land released from the lien; and
+- specify the amount of a bond the owner must pay to cancel the lien; and

-- Assigns a date for trial within six months.
+- set a date for trial within six months.